shsagir/play-area-sync/docs/craft-3-tuning.md

 reviewed:         2018-05-17
 title:            Tune Craft CMS
 naviTitle:        Tune Craft
-lead:             Learn how to tweak Craft CMS on fortrabbit, master advanced topics, overcome obstacles and tackle problems.
+lead:             Learn how to tweak Craft CMS on fortrabbit, master advanced topics, overcome obstacles, tackle problems and get most out of it.
 group:            craft
 stack:            all